 If we watched closely, we could see the evaporated water traveling up to the sky and condensing.
 As the drops became larger, they fell down as precipitation, or rain.

 This experiment can also be completed using a jar of hot water.
-Simply heat the water, either on the stove or in the microwave.
-Make sure your glass jar is warm enough to withstand the hot water if you are pouring it into the jar.
+Simply heat the water, either on the stove or in the microwave; but make sure your glass jar is warm enough to withstand the hot water if you are pouring it into the jar.
 Place the tray of ice on top of the jar and wait for the evaporated water to condense on the bottom of the tray.

 Once we finished our experiment, we labeled the steps in the water cycle.